Showing posts with label fall feast. Show all posts

 Unlike typical scavenger hunts that just tell you what to go find, kids (or grown ups!) are given clues from Scripture that will lead them to the appropriate item they should collect.
 The answers to the clues might be something they would know immediately, or they might need to flip open their Bible to find out!

-This scavenger hunt is meant to be done outdoors, at a campground or other place Sukkot is being celebrated.
+This scavenger hunt is meant to be done outdoors, at a campground or other place the Feast of Tabernacles is being celebrated.
 Your backyard works too!
 There are many different ways this game can be played - solo, as a group, or split into any number of teams.
 You can set a certain amount of time and see who finds the most items or see how long it takes to find everything.
 Kids can gather physical items, or you could have them draw pictures of what they find.

 Celebrate the Biblical holiday of Sukkot with this outdoor scavenger hunt game | Land of Honey